lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 ## 4. Unique properties of TMDCs as photosensitizers

-TMDCs possess intrinsic characteristics that set them apart and make them particularly well-suited for photosensitization:
+TMDCs have unique properties that make them especially well-suited for photosensitization:

 ### 4.1 Direct band gap in monolayers